-At the beginning of August I was confronted with a small piece of paper at the door of my apartment building:
+At the beginning of August I was confronted with a small piece of paper

 Dear Neighbors,

-The young trees on the Johannstadt Elbwiesen still urgently need our help.
+the Johannstadt Elbwiesen still urgently need our help.

 (...)